"To have courage for whatever comes in life--everything lies in that." - St. Teresa of Avila

 As a child I knew deceased people were around me; I could feel their presence and see them in my dreams.
 Sometimes comforting and sometimes unsettling, I would experience moments of extreme clarity about my life, future global events and the people around me.
 As I started to remember and honor my past childhood experiences, I felt compelled to delve deeper into why this crushing trauma had touched my life.
 I begin to nurture and respect this innate knowing, this fundamental power and presence.
 Some call it God, the Universe, Source.
 I call it Grace.
 It filled me up and inspired me to retire from my pharmacy practice of 20 years and begin an intense period of self-reflection and study.
 This truly amazing Grace gave me the courage I needed to embrace my mediumistic and intuitive inheritance, and move forward to share the knowledge that we as humans are so much more than we think we are.
 Connected by a universal and quantum phenomenon we are humans, Heroes, evolving to finally understand our true nature.
 With this realization I was able to lean into this fascinating relationship I have with the other side of life, and living daily with grief became a learning experience rather than an unmanageable obstacle to happiness.
 My Heroine was beginning to hear her calling.

-This brings my story current, and now I look with such gratitude to what this awakening Heroine has helped me face in this wonderful life of uncertainty and beauty.
+I now look with such gratitude at what this awakening Heroine has helped me face in this wonderful life of uncertainty and beauty.
 I have walked this path that is my life as a wife, mother, scientist, mental health advocate, autism advocate, Jungian enthusiast, and evidential psychic medium.
 Working to understand and process my understanding of grief has changed my life forever.
 My relationship with the world of spirit has given me a foundation of trust and love from which to work that keeps me grounded in humility, fortitude and diligence.
 Going forward I hope to help others that cross my path realize how powerfully we are linked in body, mind and spirit.
 That we are indeed connected on a quantum level and are able to communicate across the boundaries of space and time.
 I hope to mirror the Hero in others back into their own awareness so that he (or she) can be acknowledged, heard and supported in their own personal journey.
 Doing so enables us to learn experientially how to manage our difficult challenges, one of which is devastating grief and loss.

 I absolutely love sharing my psychic and mediumistic abilities with others.
 It has changed the way I view my world, my life and my relationship to literally everything.
 It has changed the way I relate to grief.
 Life is so much more than we realize, and I would like to challenge anyone, the skeptic and the curious, to open their mind to the endless possibilities of what consciousness may be.
 And that is no small task.
 As St. Teresa so eloquently states, it takes a little courage.
 In my experience, there is no other way to do it.